tvsolutions/tvsolutions.github.io/_posts/2014-01-17-watch-bbc-abroad.md

 <small>Credit: overplay.net</small></div>

 1. [Sign up for a Smart DNS account at Overplay.net](http://www.overplay.net/#a_aid=tvsolutions).
 Overplay allows your computer to pretend that it's in the UK.
 It will also pretend that it's in Ireland if you want to watch the RTE Player.
 2. Once your account is set up, visit the Smart DNS tab under [My Account](http://www.overplay.net/myaccount.php).
-There should be some text that reads...
+There should be some text that reads..

 	> SmartDNS is enabled for your IP address in _XXXXX_.
 Please use DNS servers _XX.XX.XXX.XXX_ and _XX.XXX.XXX.XXX_ to grant access to all compatible websites regardless of location.